-Sirolimus (rapamycin) is a macrocyclic lactone derived from a strain of streptomyces hygroscopicus.
-It inhibits cell growth/proliferation and promotes apoptosis by inhibiting mTOR-mediated signaling(10, 11).
-Sirolimus has been used in renal transplant patients as a part of alternative long-term immunosuppressive regimen with a comparable or superior allograft outcome to that of calcineurin-containing immunosuppression(12, 13).
-In recent years, its usage has been extended, experimentally and clinically, to the treatment of immune-mediated glomerulonephritis (14), an array of tumors(15-17), refractory uveitis, and coating stents to prevent coronary artery restenosis(18, 19).
-Recently, sirolimus has been shown to reduce cystic renal enlargement in animal models of PKD and the native end-stage cystic kidneys in ADPKD patients with a functional allograft after renal transplantation(9, 20, 21).
+Sirolimus (rapamycin) is a macrocyclic lactone derived from a strain of Streptomyces hygroscopicus.
+It inhibits cell growth and proliferation and promotes apoptosis by inhibiting mTOR-mediated signaling.^{10,11} Sirolimus has been used in renal transplant patients as a part of an alternative long-term immunosuppressive regimen with a comparable or superior allograft outcome compared to that of calcineurin-containing immunosuppression.^{12,13} In recent years, its usage has been extended, experimentally and clinically, to the treatment of immunomediated glomerulonephritis,14 an array of tumors,^{15-17} refractory uveitis, and coating stents to prevent coronary artery restenosis.^{18,19} Sirolimus has recently been shown to reduce cystic renal enlargement in animal models of PKD and the native end-stage cystic kidneys in ADPKD patients with a functional allograft after renal transplantation.^{9,20,21}

-Liver cysts in ADPKD originate from biliary microhamatomas or focal proliferations of biliary ductules and from peribiliary glands.
-Excessive proliferation of biliary epithelial cells, combined with neovascularization, altered cell-extracellular matrix (ECM) interaction/ECM remodeling and cAMP-mediated fluid secretion, is required for the development and expansion of PLD liver cysts(22-25).
+Liver cysts in ADPKD originate from biliary microhematomas or focal proliferations of biliary ductules and from peribiliary glands.
+Excessive proliferation of biliary epithelial cells, combined with neovascularization, altered cell-extracellular matrix (ECM) interaction/ECM remodeling, and cAMPmediated fluid secretion, is required for the development and expansion of PLD liver cysts.^{22-25}

-PLD may become symptomatic with acute complications such as cyst hemorrhage, rupture and infection.
-Chronic symptoms are frequently associated with massively enlarged PLD, including abdominal distension and pain; dyspnea; gastroesophageal reflux and early satiety which may lead to malnutrition; mechanical lower back pain; obstructions of the inferior vena cava, hepatic and portal veins (leading to dialysis associated hypotension, hepatic venous outflow obstruction, and portal hypertension) biliary obstruction.
-Currently, apart from invasive interventions such as cyst aspiration with sclerosis, cyst fenestration, combined hepatic resection and cyst fenestration, liver transplantation and, rarely, selective hepatic artery embolization, no medical treatment is available(26).
+PLD may become symptomatic with acute complications such as cyst hemorrhage, rupture, and infection.
+Chronic symptoms are frequently associated with massively enlarged PLD, including abdominal distension and pain; dyspnea; gastroesophageal reflux and early satiety, which may lead to malnutrition; mechanical lower back pain; obstructions of the inferior vena cava, hepatic and portal veins (leading to dialysis associated hypotension, hepatic venous outflow obstruction, and portal hypertension); and biliary obstruction.
+Currently, apart from invasive interventions such as cyst aspiration with sclerosis, cyst fenestration, combined hepatic resection and cyst fenestration, liver transplantation, and, rarely, selective hepatic artery embolization, no medical treatment is available.26

-We have retrospectively examined the effect of sirolimus on PLD in patients who participated in a prospective, randomized trial after kidney transplantation comparing sirolimus-mycophenalate mofetil-prednisone to tacrolimus-mycophenalate mofetil-prednisone, and had computed tomography (CT) or magnetic resonance imaging (MRI) of the abdomen prior to and after renal transplantation.
-The sirolimus-containing regimen for an average duration of 19.4 months was associated with a reduction in total liver volume, while the liver volumes continue to increase in patients received nonsirolimus regimen.
-Consistent with this observation, mTOR and its downstream effector, S6 ribosomal protein (S6rp), were highly activated in PLD cyst-lining epithelia, but not in non-ADPKD liver sections.
+We have retrospectively examined the effect of sirolimus on PLD in patients who participated in a prospective, randomized trial after kidney transplantation comparing sirolimus-mycophenolate mofetil-prednisone to tacrolimus-mycophenolate mofetil-prednisone, and had computed tomography (CT) or magnetic resonance imaging (MRI) of the abdomen before and after renal transplantation.
+The sirolimus-containing regimen for an average duration of 19.4 months (mo) was associated with a reduction in total liver volume, whereas the liver volumes continue to increase in patients received nonsirolimus regimen.
+Consistent with this observation, mTOR and its downstream effector, S6 ribosomal protein (S6rp), were highly activated in PLD cyst-lining epithelia but not in non-ADPKD liver sections.